C.M. (Member of the Order of Canada)by Sylviastel | created - 03 Oct 2014 | updated - 29 Mar 2020 | Public

 Producer | Saturday Night Live

 Lorne Michaels was born on November 17, 1944 in Toronto, Ontario, Canada as Lorne Michael Lipowitz.
-He is a producer and writer, known for Saturday Night Live (1975), The Kids in the Hall (1988) and 30 Rock (2006).
+He is a producer and writer, known for Saturday Night Live (1975), 30 Rock (2006) and Coneheads (1993).
 He has been married to Alice Barry since 1991.
 They have three children.
-He was ...
+He was previously ...

 Actor | Aladdin on Ice

 Kurt Browning was born on June 18, 1966 in Rocky Mountain House, Alberta, Canada.
-He is an actor and producer, known for Aladdin on Ice (1995), Life After Hockey (1989) and The Great Skate Debate II (1998).
+He is an actor and producer, known for Aladdin on Ice (1995), Life After Hockey (1989) and Skating with Celebrities (2006).
 He has been married to Sonia Rodriguez since June 30, 1996.
 They have two children.

 Toller Cranston was born on April 20, 1949 in Hamilton, Ontario, Canada as Toller Shalitoe Montague Cranston.
-He was an actor and writer, known for Romeo and Juliet on Ice (1983), Cowboy Bebop (1998) and I Am a Hotel (1983).
+He was an actor and writer, known for Cowboy Bebop (1998), Romeo and Juliet on Ice (1983) and Strawberry Ice (1982).
 He died on January 24, 2015 in San Miguel de Allende, Guanajuato, Mexico.

 10. Robert Aitken